BrandonS09/BrandonS09/README.md

 ## Current Projects:
 - Learning OpenCV
-- Currently Designing a Robot Arm and am planning on adding computer vision to it so that it grabs items which it is instructed to do so
+- Currently designing a Robot Arm and am planning on adding computer vision to it so that it grabs items which it is instructed to do so

 ## Past Projects:
   - [PNT - Preliminary Neural Network](https://github.com/5tormm/PNT-Preliminary-Neural-Network) A simple neural network that isn't too advanced and is still very much in its preliminary stages